-While the LHC at CERN is gearing up for its long awaited restarted, following an overhaul, scientists aren’t standing idle.
-After analyzing collision data made during 2011-2012, physicists have identified two new baryons, known as known as the Xi_b‘- and Xi_b*- .
-The new subatomic particles’ properties match predictions based on the theory of Quantum Chromodynamics (QCD), a subset of the Standard Model of particle physics – the governing theory that describes the fundamental particles of matter, how they interact and the forces between them.
+While the LHC at CERN is gearing up for its long-awaited restart, following an overhaul, scientists aren’t standing idle.
+After analyzing collision data made during 2011-2012, physicists have identified two new baryons, known as the Xi_b‘- and Xi_b*-.
+The new subatomic particles’ properties match predictions based on the theory of Quantum Chromodynamics (QCD), a subset of the Standard Model of particle physics – the governing theory that describes the fundamental particles of matter, how they interact, and the forces between them.

 Three quarks, one baryon, two new particles

 Baryons are composite particles comprising three quarks bound together by the so-called strong force.
 As such, protons (two up and one down) and neutrons (one up quark and two down quarks) are also baryons.
 Since there are six flavors of quarks (and six anti-quarks), baryons can combine in numerous renditions.
 It’s no surprise, with this in mind, that baryons comprise most of the visible matter.

 The new Xib particles confirmed at CERN, being baryons, are also comprised of three quarks as follows:

 - both contain one beauty (b), one strange (s), and one down (d) quark;

 - yet they differ by spin – a fundamental attribute for any particle;

 - in the Xi_b‘- state, the spins of the two lighter quarks point in opposite directions, whereas in the Xi_b*- state they are aligned.
 This difference makes the Xi_b*- a little heavier.

 - each of the Xib particles is, on average, six times as massive as the proton.